MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-run-as-profiles.md

 - If you store SQL Server databases on an SMB file share, the default action account must have the rights, as described in [Low-Privilege Agent Monitoring](ssmp-low-privilege-monitoring.md).

-- In cases when servers hosting Always On Availability Replicas (at least one of them) have a machine name consisting of more than 15 characters, make sure to perform the steps described in [Always On Workflows with Long Server Names](#Monitoring-of-ag-on-windows-servers-with-long-names).
+- In cases when servers hosting Always On Availability Replicas (at least one of them) have a machine name consisting of more than 15 characters, make sure to perform the steps described in [Monitoring of AG on Windows Servers with Long Names](#monitoring-of-ag-on-windows-servers-with-long-names).

 ### Action Account is Local Administrator w/o SA